32nd Army (Soviet Union)

-The 32nd Army was a formation of the Soviet Army during World War II.
+The 32nd Army (Russian: 32-я армия) was a formation of the Soviet Army during World War II.
 The army was formed twice during the war, disbanded as part of the post-war demobilization and then reformed in 1969 to protect the Soviet-Chinese border.

 First formation

 The army was formed on 16 July 1941 in the Moscow Military District near the cities of Naro-Fominsk, Kubinka, and the settlement of Dorokhovo.
 The army was formed with four divisions of Moscow Militia.
 The assigned units included the 2nd, 7th, 8th, 13th Moscow Militia divisions.
 In addition, on 20 July 1941, 18th Moscow People's Militia Divisions was assigned to the Army at positions west of Moscow.
 The 18th had a strength of 10,000.

 On 18 July the army was incorporated into the Moscow line of defense and took up defensive positions in the vicinity of Karacharovo.
 On 30 July the army was assigned to the Reserve Front.
 On 1 October, the army included the 2nd Rifle Division, 8th Rifle Division, 29th Rifle Division and the 140th Rifle Division.
 It also included the 685th Corps Artillery Regiment, 533rd Antitank Artillery Regiment, 877th Antitank Artillery Regiment, 200th Naval Artillery Battalion and the 36th Antiaircraft Artillery Battalion.

 On 3 October the army was heavily engaged in a defensive battle against German forces advancing on Vyazma as part of the northern wing of Operation Typhoon.
 On 5 October the army was reassigned to the Western Front and two days later along with the 16th, 19th, 20th and 24th Armies were encircled by the German 4th and 9th Armies and 3rd and 4th Panzer Groups.
 The 32nd Army was disbanded on 12 October 1941.
 Small elements of the army were able to break out of the encirclement and were assigned to the 16th and 19th Armies.